FarmData2/FarmData2/docs/install/local.md

 ## Stopping a FarmData2 Development Environment Locally

-To stop a running instance of the FarmData2 Development Environment on your local machine:
+To stop a running FarmData2 Development Environment on your local machine:

 1. In a terminal on your local machine (use a WSL terminal if on Windows):
    1. `cd` into your FarmData2 repository directory.
    1. Run the command:
       - `bin/fd2-down.bash`

-## Restarting the FarmData2 Development Environment Locally
+## Restarting a FarmData2 Development Environment Locally

 After you have created a FarmData2 Development Environment on your local machine, it is much faster and easier to restart it.